Explore the Majestic Beauty of Arunachal Pradesh: Your Ultimate Tour Package Guide

 9. Currency and Payments:

-- Cash is King: Carry sufficient cash, as ATMs may be scarce in remote regions.
-Use authorized currency exchange services to avoid counterfeit notes.
+• Cash is King: Carry sufficient cash, as ATMS may be scarce in remote regions.
+Use authorised currency exchange services to avoid counterfeit notes.

 10. Environmental Responsibility: